ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The use of hosting providers is a particular risk for ACME validation.
 If the owner of the domain has outsourced operation of DNS or web services to a hosting provider, there is nothing that can be done against tampering by the hosting provider.
-As far as the outside world is concerned, the zone or web site provided by the hosting provider is the real thing.
+As far as the outside world is concerned, the zone or website provided by the hosting provider is the real thing.

 More limited forms of delegation can also lead to an unintended party gaining the ability to successfully complete a validation transaction.
-For example, suppose an ACME server follows HTTP redirects in HTTP validation and a web site operator provisions a catch-all redirect rule that redirects requests for unknown resources to a different domain.
-Then the target of the redirect could use that to get a certificate through HTTP validation, since the validation path will not be known to the primary server.
+For example, suppose an ACME server follows HTTP redirects in HTTP validation and a website operator provisions a catch-all redirect rule that redirects requests for unknown resources to a different domain.
+Then the target of the redirect could use that to get a certificate through HTTP validation since the validation path will not be known to the primary server.

 The DNS is a common point of vulnerability for all of these challenges.
-An entity that can provision false DNS records for a domain can attack the DNS challenge directly, and can provision false A/AAAA records to direct the ACME server to send its TLS SNI or HTTP validation query to a remote server of the attacker's choosing.
+An entity that can provision false DNS records for a domain can attack the DNS challenge directly and can provision false A/AAAA records to direct the ACME server to send its TLS SNI or HTTP validation query to a remote server of the attacker's choosing.
 There are a few different mitigations that ACME servers can apply: